/

 Answer Explanation

-• Q #3: To: Dog Wranglers From: Sara Mosher Re: Tuxedos and Tails Gala This Saturday is the yearly event we have all been waiting for, the rescue's biggest fundraising event of the year!
+• Q #3: To: Do Wranglers From: Sara Mosher Re: Tuxedos and Tails Gala This Saturday is the yearly event we have all been waiting for, the rescue's biggest fundraising event of the year!
 Please be sure to read the e-mails you received 2 weeks ago with all the information about where to meet, what time, and what to wear.
 In addition, please arrive twenty minutes prior to your assigned time to pick up your name tags, box dinner, water bottle, and goody bag for your assigned dog.
-Based on the content of the memorandum, when did Sara Mosher send this memo about the Tuxedos and Tails Gala?
+Which of the following parts of a memo is missing from the Dog Wranglers memo?

 Answer Explanation